HydroProtocol/hydro-sdk-charts/README.md

 # hydro-sdk-charts

 **WIP:** this project is under very active development, and it is not ready for production usage.
-This warnning will be removed when it is reliable.
+This warning will be removed when it is reliable.

 The hydro-sdk-charts including trade chart and deep chart.